Chapter 1 : Godric Gryffindor

 “Whasse called?”
 She asked eagerly.

 “Godric Gryffindor,” Mavis said quietly, staring into the baby’s little face.
-He was sleeping at the moment, at peace but it was sad to think he’d never know his family.
+He was sleeping at the moment, at peace but blissfully unaware that he’d never know his family.

 “Tha’s a funny name!”
-Martha said, looking puzzled.
+Martha remarked, looking puzzled.

-Silence followed this as the storm slowly subsided and Godric fidgeted a little as he slept.
+Silence followed as the storm slowly subsided and Godric fidgeted a little as he slept.

-“It’s a miracle this little one lived,” Mavis smiled, stroking Godric’s small amount of fair hair.
+“It’s a miracle this little one lived,” Mavis smiled, stroking Godric’s fair hair.

 “So…what we gonna’ do wiv’ ‘im?”
 Martha asked quietly.